-Angela Merkel Shows Support for ‘Squad’ Members & Speaks Out Against Donald Trump
+Angela Merkel Shows Support For ‘Squad’ Members & Speaks Out Against Donald Trump

 The move is a rarity, Politico noted, as the German chancellor rarely comments on political happenings outside of her own country.

-The President on Sunday tweeted that four freshman congresswomen, who regularly criticize his policies, should “go home” to their ancestral countries.
-All four of the Congresswomen, which include Reps.
+The president on Sunday tweeted that four freshman congresswomen, who regularly criticize his policies, should “go home” to their ancestral countries.
+All four of the congresswomen, which include Reps.
 Alexandria Ocasio-Cortez of New York, Ayanna Pressley of Massachusetts, Rashida Tlaib of Michigan, and Ilhan Omar of Minnesota, are U.S. citizens.
 All were born in the United States except for Omar, who came to the U.S. from Somalia as a refugee as a child.

-Merkel said she felt solidarity with the woman the President lashed out against, and that the strength of the United States lies in its diverse population.
+Merkel said she felt solidarity with the woman the president lashed out against, and that the strength of the United States lies in its diverse population.

 “Those are sentiments which are very much in opposition to my impressions, which I strongly believe in and it is something that undermines America’s strength,” Merkel said about Trump’s tweets at her annual press conference in Berlin, per CNN.

 CNN reported that Merkel was not the only foreign leader to speak out against Trump’s recent rhetoric.
-A spokesperson for outgoing UK Prime Minister Theresa May criticized the comments, as have both candidates in the running to replace May to lead the UK.
+A spokesperson for outgoing U.K. Prime Minister Theresa May criticized the comments, as have both candidates in the running to replace May to lead the U.K.

 German Chancellor Angela Merkel says she "can carry out" her role after public shaking incidents https://t.co/n9ZcqZeQr3 pic.twitter.com/3D3jQNQNEu